-Library workshops help researchers conquer information overload.
-Give us a class period, and we'll show your students how to find better sources.
-Our classes are designed to support course objectives and student assignments.
-We can help you help your students become information literate (see our Information Literacy site).
+Library workshops can help student researchers learn how to search effectively and efficiently.
+Often, students have trouble finding and using relevant sources simply because they don't know how to adapt their strategies to an academic context.
+Our classes are designed to support course objectives and specific assignments.
+We can help students become information literate (see our Information Literacy site).

-For regularly scheduled technology and other Library and Information Services workshops, see the LIS On-Campus Workshops page (go-shortcut: go/lisworkshops).
+For regularly scheduled technology workshops, see the ITS On-Campus Workshops page (go-shortcut: go/techworkshops).

 We welcome faculty feedback.
 At the end of each semester, we send a brief survey to all faculty who requested a workshop.
 We use the findings to help us understand where we're doing well, and where we need to make changes.
 Please, tell us what you think!
 Your feedback makes a difference.